-This tour is the easiest one in the program and shall be seen as an introduction into multi-day mountain biking.
-It is still not convenient for complete novices, but rather as a “first experience” for beginners that feel comfortable on their bike and for intermediate mountain bikers.
-Technical level 1/3.
-About 30-35 km and some 500 m of total climb per day.
+This tour is among the easy ones in the program and shall be seen as an introduction into multi-day mountain biking through Luxembourg.
+Yet, it is not convenient for complete novices, but rather as a “first experience” for beginners that feel comfortable on their bike.
+Physical level is 1/4 with 30-35 km and some 500-700 m of climbing per day.
 For more details, please refer to the “For Whom” section.

 We leave Luxembourg-city along the main road going west, the “Nationale 12”, but use, wherever possible, nice small singletrails (possibly up to 30% of the tracks during the first day).
 We climb towards Bridel and pull down to Kopstal, diving into the "Mamerdall".
 The latter gives name to one of the most extensive protected areas of Luxembourg (2400 ha).
 One of the marking elements of the reserve are regularly flooded so-called riparian forests («Auenwälder») in the vicinity of the Mamer river.
 Other striking features are the high biodiversity and the elevated average age of the tree population (120-140 years).